-Works were judged in an anonymous process by published authors and publishing professionals, who volunteered their services for this contest.
+Works will be judged by published authors and publishing professionals, volunteering their services for this contest.

 FICTION/SHORT STORY